omarfaruktaj/iron-keys/README.md

 ## Overview

-This is the frontend for the Mechanical Keyboard Shop, an e-commerce website exclusively for mechanical keyboards.
+This is the frontend for the Iron Keys, an e-commerce website exclusively for mechanical keyboards.
 The frontend is built with React, Vite, TypeScript, Redux, RTK Query, and Tailwind CSS.

 ## Features